Thomas J. Elpel's

 OngoingGreen University Immersion Program

-Not included with Green University® LLC.
+but Not part of the GU progam.
 Please inquire separately to participate.

 Dear Thomas,